ericsoto-exe/ContactInfoScraper/README.md

 - Retrieves contact information from social media pages like Facebook.
 - Enhanced logging with timestamps for tracking each step of the process.
 - Readable output in Command Prompt windows of all sizes.
-- User-friendly batch file (OpenCmdHere.bat) for opening the CMD in the correct folder.
+- User-friendly batch file (OpenCmdHere.bat) for opening the CMD in the correct folder (for Windows).

 ## How It Works